SustainableFishingQuotas_Banner1.jpg

 Achieving sustainable fishing estimates is not an easy task.
 Resource management is a complicated process full of uncertainties, unpredictability, costs, and is socially complicated.
 Unsustainable and unmanaged fishing exists and fish stocks are being overfished still to this day.
 All this said, fish stocks are recovering across the world, showing us that management efforts are working and governmental bodies are putting effort into reaching sustainable levels of fishing.1

-In 2020, the EU Council set 62 out of 78 fish stock TACs according to scientific advice.9 For the remaining six fish stocks, the EU decided to set very low-levels of TACs.
-Of course, management needs to be set into place where it does not exist and managed fisheries still need constant refinement to achieve sustainable fish stocks, but this may be a case for why more funding is necessary to improve fishery management methods and the precision of scientific fisheries data.
+In 2020, the EU Council set 62 out of 78 fish stock TACs according to scientific advice.9 For the remaining six fish stocks, the EU decided to set very low TACs.
+Of course, management needs to be put in place where it does not exist, and managed fisheries still need constant refinement to achieve sustainable fish stocks, but this may be a case for why more funding is necessary to improve fishery management methods and the precision of scientific fisheries data.

 Most viewed